sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 #### 5. Provider payout

-Once the booking has completed successfully, the provider's payout is paid to the bank account that is linked to their Custom Connect account.
+Once the order has completed successfully, the provider's payout is paid to the bank account that is linked to their Custom Connect account.

 It is important to note that Stripe can
 [hold funds for up to 90 days (with some exceptions)](https://stripe.com/docs/connect/account-balances#holding-funds).